Annihilating wild kernels: Introduction

 where we denote by $\Ann_{\Lambda}(M)$ the annihilator ideal of $M$ regarded as a module over the ring $\Lambda$.
 Now a conjecture of Brumer asserts that $\Ann_{\Z[G]} (\mu_{L}) \theta_{S}$ annihilates $\cl_{L}$.

 Using $L$-values at integers $r<0$, one can define higher Stickelberger elements $\theta_{S}(r)$.
 When $G$ is abelian, Coates and Sinnott \cite{MR0369322} conjectured that these elements can be used to construct annihilators of the higher $K$-groups $K_{-2r}(\mathcal{O}_{L,S})$, where we denote by $\mathcal{O}_{L,S}$ the ring of $S(L)$-integers in $L$ for any finite set $S$ of places of $K$; here, we write $S(L)$ for the set of places of $L$ which lie above those in $S$.
+Coates and Sinnott essentially proved a $p$-adic \'etale cohomological version of their conjecture in the case $K = \Q$.
+First results on the $K$-theoretic version are due to Banaszak \cite{MR1154596, MR1219629} and Nguyen Quang Do \cite{MR1208865}.
 However if, for example, $L$ is totally real and $r$ is even, these conjectures merely predict that zero annihilates $K_{-2r}(\mathcal{O}_{L,S})$ if $r<0$ and $\cl_{L}$ if $r=0$.

 In the case $r=0$, Burns \cite{MR2845620} presented a universal theory of refined Stark conjectures.
 In particular, the Galois group $G$ may be non-abelian, and he uses leading terms rather than values of Artin $L$-functions to construct conjectural nontrivial annihilators of the class group.
 His conjecture thereby extends the aforementioned conjecture of Brumer (we point out that there are different generalizations of Brumer's conjecture due to the author \cite{MR2976321} and Dejou and Roblot \cite{MR3208394}).
 Similarly, in the case $r<0$ the author \cite{MR2801311} has formulated a conjecture on the annihilation of higher $K$-groups which generalises the Coates--Sinnott conjecture and a conjecture of Snaith \cite{MR2209286}.
 More precisely, using leading terms at negative integers a certain `canonical fractional Galois ideal' $\mathcal J_r^S$ is defined.
 It is then conjectured that for every odd prime $p$ and every $x \in \Ann_{\Z_p[G]}(K_{1-2r}(\mathcal{O}_{L,S})_{\tor} \otimes_{\Z} \Z_p)$ one has